todogroup/ospology/ospo-book/chapters/01-chapter.md

 * **☑️ Addressing Gaps:** Determine if there are any gaps in open source adoption or readiness and develop a plan to address them.
 This may include training those actors that will be or are currently involved in open source on open source software usage and licensing, developing new tools and processes to support open source operations, or establishing an OSPO to coordinate open source activities.

-* **☑️ Overall, gather input from stakeholders on these areas** by asking the folowing questions
+* **☑️ Overall, gather input from stakeholders on these areas** by asking the following questions

     * How would you define 'open source'?
     * What does 'open source' mean for you and your organization?